jxmot/github-graphql-snippets/README.md

 If you're going to try a different application be sure that you can edit the HTTP headers.
 It will be necessary for *mutations* and perhaps some queries depending on their *preview*.

+Another tool that works well is [Postman](https://www.postman.com/).
+It can send requests for queries and mutations.
+And in regards to the HTTP header it's much easier to edit.
+Each request can have its own header unlike the GraphiQL application.

 ### Set Up

 You'll need the following: